7 Core Product Design Skills

 Developing T-Shaped Expertise

-Top designers combine depth and breadth:
+The best designers combine depth and breadth.

 Example: What Growth Looks Like